Carnivores: Dinosaur Hunter HD

 Carnivores: Dinosaur Hunter HD, sometimes known as Carnivores HD: Dinosaur Hunter, is a 2013 first-person shooter video game developed and published by Vogster Entertainment.
 It is the sixth game in the Carnivores series of dinosaur-hunting games, serving as a sequel as well as a modern remake of the original game, Carnivores (1998).
-The game was released for the PlayStation 3 (PS3) via the PlayStation Network (PSN).
+The game was released for the PlayStation 3 via the PlayStation Network.

 Gameplay

 The game's premise is not told within the game itself.
 According to the PlayStation Network website, the player takes the role of a wealthy space-traveller in the future who hunts dinosaurs for sport on a distant planet similar to Earth.

 The game features three environments, including mesas and forests, each with a daytime, dusk, and fog setting.
 The player is rewarded with gems and money after each hunt.
 The amount rewarded depends on how well the player did on the hunt.
 Gems and points are used respectively to purchase new weapons and unlock new environments.
 The player has access to a multi-purpose hunting device known as Gadget, which features a map, and informs whether the player is being watched by a dinosaur or making too much noise.
 The device can be updated to include features such as radar, using gems earned from the hunts.
 The game does not feature any music, but includes dinosaur roars, as well as the sounds of unseen birds, frogs, and insects.

 Dinosaurs include Ankylosaurus, Ceratosaurus, Parasaurolophus, Stegosaurus, Triceratops, and Tyrannosaurus rex.
 The player has the ability to evacuate a hunt at any time.
 Whenever the player is killed by a dinosaur, the screen fades to blackness rather than depicting a death scene.
 The player starts out hunting only herbivorous dinosaurs, although a Ceratosaurus can rarely spawn on every map and time.
 Killed dinosaurs are beamed up by the player's personal spaceship, and the player receives trophy versions of each killed dinosaur and display them in a trophy room.
 The game includes the "Observer Mode", which allows the player to explore a chosen environment and observe the dinosaurs rather than hunt them.
 The player also has the option to tranquilize a dinosaur rather than kill it.